-Initiatives stemming from the Patient Protection and Affordable Care Act (ACA) and the Centers for Medicare and Medicaid Services (CMS) spurred rapid growth in the formation of accountable care organizations (ACOs)—health care models that aim to improve health care outcomes while reducing care expenditures, potentially receiving a share of the resulting savings if certain goals are met.
+Initiatives stemming from the Patient Protection and Affordable Care Act and the Centers for Medicare & Medicaid Services spurred rapid growth in the formation of accountable care organizations (ACOs)—healthcare models that seek to improve healthcare outcomes while reducing care expenditures, potentially receiving a share of the resulting savings if certain goals are met.

-- Refine and develop a structural database in accordance with the needs and purposes of this study.
+- Refine and develop a structural database in accordance with the needs and purposes of the study.

 - Analyze the collected data.

 - Develop an issue brief and presentation suitable for presentation to AcademyHealth and for potential adaptation for publication.

 Presentation of study outcomes, The State of Accountable Care Organizations: A Mapping and Assessment of the ACO Landscape, at the 2012 AcademyHealth Annual Research Meeting